All Episodes

 All these guys in Washington seek out his counsel and advice.

-He's he's just the smartest strategist there is.
+He's just the smartest strategist there is.

 So we'll see.